nayan32biswas/mongodb-odm/docs/tutorial/relation/many_to_many_relationship.md

 ### Read Data

-Let's get one of the player data.
+Let's get one of the player's data.

 ```Python
 # Code omitted above